NabilAidilreza/NabilAidilreza/README.md

 </a>

 <h2> Projects </h2>
-Some of the projects I made over the years
+Here are some of the projects I made over the years...
 <h3>Mini Programs</h3>
     <ul>
         <li><a href ="https://github.com/NabilAidilreza/NTU_Timetable_Generator_Python">NTU Timetable Generator</a></li>